 - mitigation strategies to prevent, deter, and protect against cybersecurity risks;

 - recommendations to asset owners and operators for improving overall network and control systems security to lower cybersecurity risks, and other recommendations, as appropriate;

-At the time of this blogs publication, this bill has not been made into a law yet, but the forward thinking of the U.S. Congress gives a sense of hope for securing our organizations in the future.
+At the time of the publication of this blog, this bill is not yet law, but the forward-thinking of the U.S. Congress gives a sense of hope for securing our organizations in the future.
 However, in the meantime, stay safe!